The RMS Carpathia Archival Collection: A Legacy of Ocean Travel & Titanic’s Rescue Ship

 The SS Carpathia in the Mersey after the Voyage.
 GGA Image ID # 1415a75cff

-Prior to 1850 steamships did not carry steerage passengers.
-They had to perform the ocean voyage in sailing ships, and the hardships they endured seem incredible in these days of regular, speedy and luxurious voyaging.
+Before 1850, steamships did not carry steerage passengers.
+They had to perform the ocean voyage in sailing ships, and the hardships they endured seem incredible in these days of regular, speedy, and luxurious voyaging.

-For years after the middle of last century the third-class passenger was tolerated rather than catered for on board steamships.
-The least comfortable portions of the ship were allotted to him, and of privacy and seclusion there was none, and of comfort the very minimum.
+For years after the middle of the last century, the third-class passenger was tolerated rather than catered for on board steamships.
+He was allotted the least comfortable portions of the ship, and he had none of privacy and seclusion and the very minimum of comfort.

-Now all this is changed, and in recognizing the necessities and desires of those classes of passengers who do not travel in the first saloon, the Cunard Line have, as was only to be expected from the pioneer North Atlantic steamship line, led the way, and needless to say, the enterprise thus manifested has brought its own reward in the shape of world-wide popularity.
+Now, all this has changed, and in recognizing the necessities and desires of those classes of passengers who did not travel in the first saloon, the Cunard Line has, as was only to be expected from the pioneer North Atlantic steamship line, led the way.
+Needless to say, the enterprise thus manifested has brought its own reward in the shape of world-wide popularity.

 The Cunard Liner SS Carpathia.
 GGA Image ID # 1415c0ae2d

-The latest outcome of this consistent effort to provide the maximum of accommodation and comfort for second and third class passengers is the steamship Carpathian which carries only these two classes of voyagers.
+The latest outcome of this consistent effort to provide the maximum accommodation and comfort for second—and third-class passengers is the steamship Carpathian, which carries only these two classes of voyagers.
 Her builders are Messrs.
-Swan and Hunter, who achieved such a pronounced success with the Cunarder Ivernia.
+Swan and Hunter, who achieved such pronounced success with the Cunarder Ivernia.

-The Carpathia is one of the largest of British vessels, having a gross tonnage of 13,555 tons, and the passenger who walks round the ship from bow to bow, vrâ the stern, covers a distance of close upon a quarter-of-a-mile.
+The Carpathia is one of the largest British vessels, with a gross tonnage of 13,555 tons.
+A passenger who walks around the ship from bow to bow, vrâ the stern, covers a distance of close to a quarter-mile.

-But perhaps a clearer idea is given of her great size by the mention of her detailed dimensions.
-These are as follows : Length,560 ft.; breadth, 64 ft.
+However, her detailed dimensions may give a clearer idea of her great size.
+These are as follows: length,560 ft.; breadth, 64 ft.
 3 in.; depth to upper deck, 40 ft.
 6 in.

 Passengers on the Deck of the Carpathia Enjoy a Deck Race.
 GGA Image ID # 1415c7a81e

-The ratio of length to beam is therefore 87, and this relatively great breadth is an important factor in ensuring not only roomy passenger quarters, but what is equally important, steadiness at sea.
-But she does not rely upon great beam alone to secure this latter desideratum.
+The ratio of length to the beam is 87, and this relatively great breadth is an important factor in ensuring not only roomy passenger quarters but, what is equally important, steadiness at sea.
+But she does not rely upon great beam to secure this latter desideratum.

 On each bilge of the vessel, that is, on each part of the hull where the side rounds into the bottom, are keels, known, in nautical language, as bilge keels or rolling chocks.
 These reduce the rolling tendency to a minimum, and thus, with her great size and beam and her side keels, the Carpathia is a phenomenally steady ship.